bbc/bbc-a11y/README.md

 There are two different ways you might want to use bbc-a11y.
 Choose the guide that best describes you:

-* I am non-technical and I want to
-  [use bbc-a11y to check a website](./guides/using/checking-a-website.md)
+* I am a manual tester or non-technical user and I want to [use bbc-a11y to check a website](./guides/using/checking-a-website.md)

 * I am a developer or tester and I want to